matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 will need to opt into allowing knocks in their rooms.
 Other than allowing knocks, "knock" is no different from the "invite" join rule.

+As we're updating the join rules, and thus the auth rules, this proposal will need to be introduced as part of a new room version.

 ## Membership changes
 Once someone has sent a `knock` membership into the room, the membership for that user can be transitioned to the following possible states: